gaiin-platform/.github/profile/README.md

 - Navigate to the AWS Secrets Manager and locate the secret named `amplify-app-secrets`.
 - Manually update the following secret values:
   - `COGNITO_CLIENT_SECRET`: Can be found in the App Client settings within the Cognito console in AWS.
+  - `GEMINI_API_KEY`: If using Gemini models, create and populate this with your API key.
   - `NEXTAUTH_SECRET`: The random secret for next auth that you used in tfvars above.
   - `OPENAI_API_KEY`: Insert your OpenAI API Key.